 /servers API to manage the servers in your account.
 For full details of this endpoint, please refer to the servers API reference.

 Creating a server is a pretty simple API call.
 Below is a discussion of some important points.

 Servers belong to an account.
 This is different from what you might be used to with sending emails, which belong to an individual server in Postmark.
 To manage your servers, you will need an Account API token.
-Only accessible by the account owner, you can find this on the Account tab of your Postmark account.
+Only accessible by the account owner, you can find this on the API Tokens tab of your Postmark account.
 This token is used as the value for the

 X-Postmark-Account-Token HTTP header.
 This HTTP header should be used as the authentication method for all API requests for the